lowRISC/opentitan/hw/ip/pwrmgr/doc/_index.md

 ### Deep Sleep or Standby

-This represents the lowest power mode of the device (outside of full power down or device held in reset).
+This is the lowest power mode of the device (outside of full power down or device held in reset).
 During this state:

-*   All clocks other than the KHz slow clock are turned off at the source.
+*   All clocks other than the always-on slow clock are turned off at the source.
 *   All non-always-on digital domains are powered off.
 *   I/O power domains may or may not be off.
     *   The state of the IO power domain has no impact on the digital core’s power budget, e.g. the IO power being off does not cause the accompanying digital logic in pads or elsewhere to leak more.